EricF1525/UCI-Project1-1/README.md

 ![Network-diagram-project1](https://user-images.githubusercontent.com/85548017/133908232-20862a44-1791-4cac-9ad9-14c2b7662f12.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live ELK deployment on AWS.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the filebeat-playbook.yaml file may be used to install only certain pieces of it, such as Filebeat.

 - Description of the Topology
 - Access Policies